winstonbecker/scCRC_continuum/README.md

 snRNA_immune_analysis.R
 -standard Seurat 3 (Stuart et al. 2019) workflow for dimensionality reduction and clustering of stomal cells from all samples

+scATAC_initial_clustering.R
+-initial clustering of all scATAC cells with ArchR (Granja et al. 2021) -note that some aspects of the analysis are non-determenistic (https://www.archrproject.com/bookdown/iterative-latent-semantic-indexing-lsi.html).
+We have provided lists of cells included in each category to help make steps of the analysis reproducible.

 **Questions/Comments:**